Care Chacos Sandals Good for Hiking? (Our Experience)

 1. Debris

-Based on my personal experience, another drawback of Chaco sandals is that they leave your feet uncovered, increasing the likelihood of debris becoming trapped beneath them.
+From my experience, I’ve found that Chaco sandals have a drawback in that they leave your feet exposed, which raises the chances of debris getting stuck beneath them.

 2. Toe Protection